daangn/kdt/language/README.md

 ## Content Type

-KDT is set of multiple token definitions(`$`) and exprssions(`%`).
+KDT is set of multiple token definitions(`$`) and macros(`%`).
 Its file extension should be `.kdt` and its media type should be `application/design-tokens+kdt`.

 KDT can be serialized to text.
-Definitions in the serialized text can hold all information design token schema and actual values, but expressions can be ignored by runtime.
+Definitions in the serialized text can hold all information design token schema and actual values, but macros can be ignored by runtime.

 ## Language Concepts